Data Handling

 Σ(x - μ) / 5 = (-3 + -2 + -1 + 1 + 5 )/5 = 0

-Since we squared the deviations, to avoid negative being cancelled out, it's time we reversed the process: let's find the square root of the following result:
+Since we squared the deviations, just to deal with negative values, it's time we reversed the process: let's find the square root of the following result:

 This is called the standard deviation of the above set of data representing the heights of plants in Jonathan's garden.
 It gives us a clearer picture of data distribution along with the mean.
 With the value of the standard deviation, the data can be described in the following way: